Laura R. Brooks, LCSW-C

 The Adoptive Family Study

-One focus of the study is the difference in each child’s functional position in the parental triangle in the nuclear family.
-A second is how anxiety, both chronic and acute, and the multigenerational family influence the nuclear family.
-The qualitative prospective design of the Study allows for observations of the fluidity of family relationships as well as the predictability of relationship patterns.
+The qualitative prospective design of the study allows for observations of the fluidity of family relationships as well as the predictability of relationship patterns.
 The longitudinal design allows for observations of the family unit’s response to varying degrees of stress and anxiety over time.

-To date, the data suggest that the level of functional interdependence in adoptive family relationships affects each child differently.
-While the relationship process is fluid, each parental triangle appears to operate in characteristic ways.
+To date, the data suggest that the level of cut-off and family projection in adoptive family relationships affects each child differently.
+While the relationship process is fluid, however, each parental triangle appears to operate in characteristic ways.
 Those children who are more the focus of the family projection process are more vulnerable to symptoms, especially when anxiety in the system increases.
-Future directions for the Adoptive Family Study include ongoing observation of multigenerational family variables that affect within-family parental triangles as well as the functioning of individuals in the nuclear family system.
+Intergenerational emotional cutoff appears to contribute to the intensity of family projection.
+Future directions for the Adoptive Family Study include ongoing observation of multigenerational family variables that affect the nuclear family.